How to Reduce Urea Levels in Blood with Diet?

 4. Drink plenty of water and always stay hydrated

-5. Eat more fibers
+5. Eat more fibres

 6. Cut down on your salt intake